Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Types of treatment for hepatoblastoma

-Children with hepatoblastoma should have their treatment planned by a team of healthcare providers who are experts in treating this rare childhood cancer.
-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
-The pediatric oncologist works with other healthcare providers who are experts in treating children with hepatoblastoma and who specialize in certain areas of medicine.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment.
+The pediatric oncologist works with other health care providers who are experts in treating children with hepatoblastoma and who specialize in certain areas of medicine.
 It is especially important to have a pediatric surgeon with experience in liver surgery who can send patients to a liver transplant program if needed.
-Other specialists may include the following:
+This may include the following specialists and others:

 Surgery